lakelexy/requirement-analysis/README.md

 ________________________________________
 ### Conclusion
 Requirement analysis is a vital step in the SDLC, bridging the gap between user needs and technical implementation.
 A well-executed requirement analysis saves time, reduces costs, and ensures the development of software that meets expectations and stands the test of time.
 It forms the cornerstone of a successful software project, enabling teams to deliver high-quality, user-centered solutions efficiently.

+## Why is Requirement Analysis Important?
+1. Ensures Alignment with Stakeholder Goals Requirement analysis guarantees that the software aligns with the needs and objectives of all stakeholders, including clients, end-users, and business teams.
+Developers can ensure the solution meets business objectives and delivers value by thoroughly understanding and documenting what the software must accomplish.
+•	Example: A retail software project may focus on improving inventory management.
+Without requirement analysis, the system might lack essential features like stock alerts, impacting its usefulness.
+________________________________________
+2. Prevents Costly Errors and Rework
+Misunderstandings or missing requirements discovered later in the development process can lead to significant rework, delays, and budget overruns.
+Requirement analysis reduces these risks by identifying ambiguities, gaps, or conflicts early.
+•	Example: If a critical security feature is overlooked during requirements gathering, it may require a costly overhaul during the testing or deployment phase.
+________________________________________
+3. Facilitates Effective Project Planning
+A detailed requirement analysis helps define a project's scope, timeline, and resource needs.
+It allows teams to create realistic estimates for design, development, and testing, ensuring smoother project execution.
+•	Example: If the scope of the project is unclear, developers might under- or overestimate the time and effort needed, leading to missed deadlines or was